 A tree will eventually grow through rock and even our homes rather than around it.
 Trees with strong and invasive root systems are tenacious.
 That’s why when trees grow close to our homes, it is often a source of concern for all homeowners.
 Regardless of its benefits, if the rooting system outweighs the detrimental effects, a tree should be cut down to prevent structural damage.

 However, understanding the factors contributing to the damages allow us to determine better what action to take.
 Also, if the situation necessitates seeking professional assistance, by all means, do so.
 It is more desirable to be safe than to be sorry later.
 Know about the risks, as well as what we can do to avoid problems in the future.

 Different Types of Trees with Invasive Rooting System

 The size of tree roots ranges from narrow to wide and shallow to deep.
 The tree’s dimensions are designed to provide stability and water uptake.
-That’s why when roots become invasive, they can pose a serious risk to every property owner.
+That’s why roots can pose a serious risk to every property owner when they become invasive.